rudecs/openvcloud/docs/Monitoring/ResourceTracking/ResourceTracking.md

 Now that you are connected to one of the controllers, you will access the **ovc_master** Docker container:

-- On the controller you list all running Docker containers:
+- On the controller you might first want to list all running Docker containers:

   ```shell
   docker ps
   ```

-- The **ovc_master** Docker container will be listed as one of the running container, start an interactive sessions:
+- The **ovc_master** Docker container will be listed as one of the running containers, start an interactive session with it:

   ```shell
   docker exec -i -t ovcmaster /bin/bash